4.3.3 Implementing court orders made under the child support legislation

 When court orders become final

-An order of a single Judge or Magistrate becomes final at the end of the period allowed by the court rules for appealing against that to a higher court.
+An order of a single Judge or Magistrate becomes final at the end of the period allowed by the court rules for an appeal to a higher court.
 This is usually 28 days.
-An order of the full bench of the Family Court will become final 30 days after it is made unless an application is made to the High Court for special leave to appeal.
+An order of the full bench of the Federal Circuit and Family Court of Australia (Division 1) will become final 30 days after it is made unless an application is made to the High Court for special leave to appeal.

 Orders for a periodic amount